Ghost Stories of the Yorkshire Dales

 Enter the poor Drummer Boy.
 A little lad, who was the perfect size to squeeze through the rubble of the tunnel to investigate its destination.

 The Plan?
-The Boy was to drum constantly as he proceeded along the tunnel.
+The Boy was to drum constantly as he proceeded.
 The soldiers would track the path of the tunnel over-ground, guided by the beats of the drum.

 The plan was a success, until they reached Easby Woods, where the sound abruptly stopped.
 The soldiers’ conclusion?
 The ill-fated Drummer Boy was eaten by a monster straight from the chasm of Hell.
 Logical Conclusion.
 But this is the reason that no attempt was made to recover the poor boy’s remains.